A Commercial Truck Accident Can Be Catastrophic. Munley Law is Here to Help.

 Most accidents that involve a commercial truck, unfortunately, cause a lot of damage.
 The size and weight of a commercial truck in comparison with a passenger vehicle also mean that the person most likely to be severely injured is the driver or a passenger in that car.
 So if you or a loved one finds yourself injured after an accident with a commercial truck, what are your legal options?

 One of the key factors that determine your way forward is what state your accident took place in.
 This is because different states have different types of insurance plans, which impacts where you’ll first seek compensation.
-States like Michigan and Ohio function on fault-based systems, which means that the at-driver uses their insurance coverage to pay for the other party’s medical expenses.
+States like Michigan and Ohio function on fault-based systems, which means that the driver uses their insurance coverage to pay for the other party’s medical expenses.
 If your injury occurred in an at-fault state, you will most likely file an insurance claim with the commercial truck driver’s insurance company, though this may differ if it turns out a third party is liable for the crash.
 In a perfect world, you would then receive full coverage through that insurance payment.
 But the reality is that insurance companies are in the business of making money, and they’ll often try to pay out as little as possible.
 They may offer you coverage that does not adequately cover for your injuries, lost wages, and general pain and suffering.

 If this is the case, you have the option to file a personal injury suit and seek compensation that way.
 Remember, it’s important to work with an experienced attorney right from the beginning.
 This ensures you don’t accept an offer or settlement that’s far lower than what your case is worth.